 OUR SOLUTION – RESTORING METABOLIC BALANCE

-Our goal is to restore metabolic balance to prevent and treat metabolic diseases while doing so with natural and safe treatment alternatives that can be applied to broad populations and enable long-term use.
+Our goal is to restore a normal metabolic food response through natural and safe treatment alternatives that can be applied to broad populations and enable long-term use.

-Individuals with healthy enteroendocrine systems have a balanced nutrient absorption, where an excess of nutrients not absorbed in the upper parts of the small intestine (i.e., duodenum and proximal jejunum) stimulates nutrient-sensing endocrine cells and their broad repertoire of signaling mechanisms (i.e., endocrine, neuroendocrine and neuronal) in the distal parts of the small intestine (i.e., distal jejunum and ileum).
-The broad portfolio of mechanisms (including the release of incretin hormones) regulates various homeostatic functions like appetite and metabolic activity.
+Healthy individuals have a balanced absorption of nutrients in the intestine.
+Upon food intake, the excess of nutrients not absorbed in the upper parts of the small intestine (i.e., duodenum and proximal jejunum) stimulates nutrient-sensing cells and their broad repertoire of signaling mechanisms (i.e., endocrine, neuroendocrine and neuronal) in the distal parts of the small intestine (i.e., distal jejunum and ileum).
+The broad portfolio of mechanisms, including the release of enteral hormones known as incretins, regulates various homeostatic functions like appetite and metabolic activity.

 Healthy enteroendocrine system

-In patients with reduced enteroendocrine responses, an almost complete absorption of nutrients occurs in the upper parts of the small intestine following food intake, promoted by the highly refined nature and slow passage of food, which deprives distal nutrient-sensing cells from contact with food.
-This leads to a lack of endocrine, neuroendocrine and neuronal stimulation, which derails metabolic homeostasis and promotes the progression of metabolic diseases.
+In patients with obesity and associated metabolic disorders, there is nearly complete absorption of nutrients in the upper parts of the small intestine after food intake.
+This absorption is promoted by the highly refined nature of food and its slow passage through the digestive tract.
+Consequently, distal nutrient-sensing cells are largely deprived of direct contact with food, resulting in a lack of endocrine, neuroendocrine and neuronal stimulation.
+This disruption of metabolic homeostasis contributes to the progression of metabolic diseases.

 Reduced enteroendocrine responses